Twitter's plan to charge for crucial tool prompts outcry

 “With so little information from Twitter about the practicalities of this new policy, the specifics of it, we just don’t know where to go.
 We have no way to do the planning.
 And for many of us who are in the field, running programs, running projects that have real world consequences, that’s pretty scary,” she said.

 Twitter wasn’t alone but was unique among social media companies in making its API open and free.
 TikTok, for instance, is working on it now but so far has not released its API.
-Facebook's is more limited because it is very protective of the data it collects.
+Facebook's is more limited because the company is very protective of the data it collects.

 Tromble said social platforms like YouTube, Facebook, Instagram and others are taking steps to increase researcher access and transparency — largely due to new European regulations.
 Twitter, on the other hand, is moving in the opposite direction.

-“They’ve gone from in a first in class to absolute dead last," she said.
+“They’ve gone from first in class to absolute dead last," she said.

 It costs money to maintain an API.
 As a private company, Twitter is free to charge for its tools.
 But researchers and developers say it wouldn’t take much for Musk to carve out exceptions for academic research and nonprofits.

-Note: This story has been updated to correct that API stands for Application Programming Interface, not Application Developer Interface.